ashutoshmjain/gita/src/how.md

 Just the way oceans are filled up with plastics, the internet is infected with countless cookies and trackers.
 Some of them useful for the functions of websites - but most to profile the users - to serve them pesky ads.
 Many of such tools have turned the internet into a surveillance apparatus.

-An immune response is the rise of so-called freedom tech - privacy tools - VPNs, ad-blockers, and scramblers etc.  These tools are not only complicated, they make internet slow.
+An immune response is the rise of so-called freedom tech - privacy tools - VPNs, ad-blockers, encrypted chats, and scramblers.
+These tools are not only complicated, they make internet slow.
 My goal is to provide a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free - without the reader having to use privacy crutches.

 A publisher may infest webpages sometimes unknowingly.
 Plug and play code such as Google Analytics are easy to install if not pre-installed.
 They however breach the sacred trust between a reader and publisher.
 A good reading experience is not only a readers' right, it is also a good design choice - it makes pages load faster.